thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Open file *ships.dat* in *data/ships* directory or create new file with *dat* extension in that directory (example: *myships.dat*).
-- Each value in ship data structure must be one line length.
-- File must end with `[]`.

 ### Ship data structure
-- Each ship start from `[` symbol.
-Any value between `[` and `]` is a index (it can be number or text) and must be unique.
+- Each ship is between `ship` tags.
+Attribute `index` is a index (it can be number or text) and must be unique.
 This value is used at this moment to set player ship and in Destroy types of goals.
-- Name: Type of ship.
+- Attribute `name`: Type of ship.
 Will be visible during combat information.
   If you want that ship will be used in friendly trader random event, you must have word which you set in *game.dat* as *TraderNames* in ship name.
 Example: if you use *trader* word, ship name can be *small poleis trader*.
-- Modules: List of modules indexes (from *shipmodules* directory), separated by `, ` (comma and space).
-Each module entry can be only module index or Amount`x`Module index.
+- Tags `module`: List of ship modules installed on selected ship.
+Attribute `index` is module index from files from *shipmodules* directory.
+Attribute `amount` is optional: if ship should have more than one that module, just add attribute `amount` with number of modules.
-- Accuracy: Bonus to accuracy for ship.
-Can be constant value (example: 1) or range from minimum value to max value, separated by `..` (double dots) (example: 1..5).
+- Attribute `accuracy`: Bonus to accuracy for ship.
+- Attributes `minaccuracy` and `maxaccuracy`: If bonus to accuracy for ship should be random, add attribute `minaccuracy` for minimum value and `maxaccuracy` for maximum value.
-- CombatAI: Behavior of ship in combat (NPC ships only).
-Possible values are:
-  Berserker - attack to end, no matter how heavy damage take.
+- Attribute `combatai`: Behavior of ship in combat (NPC ships only).
+Possible values are: Berserker - attack to end, no matter how heavy damage take.
   Attacker - aggressive but will be run away from combat when lost all ammunition or weapons.
 Coward - try run from combat, attack only in self-defense.
 Disarmer - same as Attacker but first aim for player ship weapons before start destroying ship.
-- Evasion: Bonus to evasion for ship.
-Can be constant value or range from minimum value to max value, separated by `..` (double dots).
+- Attribute `evasion`: Bonus to evasion for ship.
+- Attributes `minevasion` and `maxevasion`: If bonus to evasion for ship should be random, add attribute `minevasion` for minimum value and `maxevasion` for maximum value.
+- Attribute `loot`: Amount of money earned for destroying that ship.
-- Loot: Amount of moneys earned for destroying that ship.
-Can be constant value or range from minimum value to max value, separated by `..` (double dots).
+- Attributes `minloot` and `maxloot`: If amount of earned money for destroying that ship should be random, add attribute `minloot` for minimum value and `maxloot` for maximum value.
-- Perception: Bonus to perception for ship.
-Can be constant value or range from minimum value to max value, separated by `..` (double dots).
+- Attribute `perception`: Bonus to perception for ship.
-- Cargo: List of cargo of ship.
-Each item in cargo is separated by `, ` (comma and space).
-Each item entry is Amount`x`Item index (from *items* directory).
-  Amount can be constant value or range from minimum value to max value, separated by `..` (double dots).
-- Description: Any length description of ship.
+- Attributes `minperception` and `maxperception`: If bonus to perception for ship should be random, add attribute `minperception` for minimum value and `maxperception` for maximum value.
+- Tags `cargo`: List of items in cargo of ship.
+Attribute `index` is index of item from files from *items* directory.
+If amount of that item should be constant, add attribute `amount` with proper value.
+If amount of that item should be random, add attributes `minamount` with minimum amount and attribute `maxamount` with maximum amount of that item.
+- Tag `description`: Description of ship (NPC ships only).
+Will be displayed during combat.
-- Owner: Which fraction own ship.
+- Attribute `owner`: Which fraction own ship.
 Possible values are: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
-- Recipes: List of know recipes indexes (from *recipes* directory, player ship only), separated by `, ` (comma and space).
+- Tags `recipes`: List of know recipes.
+Attribute `index` is recipe index from files from *recipes* directory (player ship only).
-- Crew: List of crew members indexes (from *mobs* directory), separated by `, ` (comma and space).
-Each crew entry can be only mob index or Amount`x`Mob index.
-Amount can be constant value or range from minimum value to max value, separated by `..` (double dots).
+- Tags `member`: List of crew members.
+Attribute `index` is mobile index from files form *mobs* directory.
+If ship should have more than one that same mobile if crew, add attribute `amount`.
+If ship should have more than one that same mobile and amount should be random, add attributes `minamount` for minimum amount of that mobile and attribute `maxamount` for maximum amount of that mobile.

 ## Help